JUDITH STEWART

 LAURA TRUITT

-Truitt is represented in Denver by the William Havu Gallery in Denver and has shown her work all over the country including the Jundt Art Museum in Spokane, the Manifest Gallery in Cincinnati, The Painting Center in New York, the Arvada Center in Colorado, Coker College in South Carolina, Wabash College in Indiana and the Museum of Contemporary Art in Denver.
-She has been a featured artist in Ruminate Magazine, and her work was recently published in Manifest Gallery’s INPA 7 Painting Annual.
+Laura Truitt is currently a Visiting Assistant Professor of Painting and Drawing at Oberlin College and lives and works in Ohio.
+In addition to completing her MFA in painting at Colorado State University Laura studied painting and drawing at Goucher College, the Glasgow School of Art in Scotland, Vermont Studio Center and the Chicago Art Institute.
+Truitt is represented by the William Havu Gallery in Denver and has shown her work nationally including the Jundt Art Museum in Spokane, the Manifest Gallery in Cincinnati, The Painting Center in New York, the Arvada Center in Colorado, Coker College in South Carolina, Wabash College in Indiana and the Museum of Contemporary Art in Denver.
+She has been a featured artist in Ruminate Magazine, and her work was published in Manifest Gallery’s INPA 7 Painting Annual.

 Contact Us